svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_current_status/index.md

 ## Parsing

-The Current parser, contained in files `tokpar.c` and `tokpar.h`.
-This code is a bit of a quick hack but seems to work in practice.
+The Current parser used in lispBM is contained in files `tokpar.c` and `tokpar.h`.
 Earlier the MPC library (Parser combinators for C) was used but showed to be too memory hungry for my liking.
 And before finding MPC I looked briefly at more traditional parser generators such as
 ![BNFC](https://bnfc.digitalgrammars.com/),
 ![Flex](https://github.com/westes/flex) and
 ![Bison](https://www.gnu.org/software/bison/).
 But the C code